veliovgroup/meteor-files-website/README.md

 ### Debugging

+Having an issue running this web application?
+Try next option to find out why:

 #### On a server

 Set environment variable `DEBUG` to `true` or `{ debug: true }` in the [settings file](https://docs.meteor.com/api/core.html#Meteor-settings) passed via `--settings` option.
 This will enable logging mode in the meteor-files package